CyAdrienneRamos/col_datavis/README.md

 ![Screenshot of choropleth map of the Philippines, shaded based on the Cost of Living within each province/region](https://github.com/CyAdrienneRamos/col_datavis/blob/main/screenshots/Screenshot%202025-08-11%20105124.png)

 On the left column, the app shows a choropleth map of the Philippines, segmented into each region or province.
-It is shaded based on the cost of living per region/province.
+It is shaded based on an index taken from the cost of living per region/province, using gradients of two contrasting colors (blue to yellow).
+This is so that users may not only easily distinguish the median cost of living within each region/province, but also compare with other regions/provinces in the surrounding area.

 - Histogram and Line Graph